New Mexico college athletes issue plea to practice, play

 The letter states that positivity rates in the community are not indicative of the caseloads being reported among student athletes.
 The athletes said that shows they’ve been adhering to safe protocols and should be allowed to practice and compete.

+“With cases surging at over 1,200 cases per day and hospital beds filling rapidly, we must make tough decisions that will save the lives of New Mexicans, including students, faculty and staff members at our state’s colleges and universities,” acting state Higher Education Secretary Stephanie Rodriguez said in a statement to The Associated Press.

+“Every citizen in the state must adjust to the ongoing changes at this time,” she added.
+“Asking the state of New Mexico to adjust testing protocols and best practices for intercollegiate sports is a recipe for an outbreak."

-The University of New Mexico football team was forced to move its practices to Nevada and all fall semester sports for the state’s Division II schools have been delayed until spring.
+The University of New Mexico football team recently moved its practices to Nevada due to the restrictions, and all fall semester sports for the state’s Division II schools have been delayed until spring.

 College teams in New Mexico have been allowed to have limited team practices with no more than five players, but the student athletes want that restriction relaxed.